pnettto/pnetto.com-v2/src/photos/posters/index.md

 ---
 layout: layouts/album.njk
 title: Posters
-description: Some of these might become posters? :)
+description: Scenes from trips to Costa Rica, mainland Tanzania, Zanzibar and New Zeland, which I might turn into posters sometime :)
 date: 2025-02-25
 cover: DSCF3069.jpg
 ---